mikro-orm/mikro-orm/docs/docs/quick-start.md

 ## Setting up the Commandline Tool

 MikroORM ships with a number of command line tools that are very helpful during development, like `SchemaGenerator` and `EntityGenerator`.
-We can call this command from the NPM binary directory or use `npx`:
+You can call this command from the NPM binary directory or use `npx`:

 > To work with the CLI, first install `@mikro-orm/cli` package locally.
 The version needs to be aligned with the `@mikro-orm/core` package.